Development of Overwatch: Technical development

+Once greenlit from the October 2013 pitch meeting, the team had about 13 months to complete a version of the game to announce at the November 2014 BlizzCon.
 Initial development of the game began with creating the first Hero character, Tracer, who was based on a character from Titan with similar time-manipulation abilities.
 They used Tracer and a single map based on the Temple of Anubis, to test how well the core mechanics played, according to assistant game director Aaron Keller.
 They added three more Heroes—Widowmaker, Reaper, and Pharah, all of whom had been developed from Crossroads classes—to start polishing the gameplay mechanics, which even at this stage Keller stated that it compared very closely with what the released game would present.
 They had even considered releasing Overwatch with a limited set of heroes at this point, as they had felt the game already had a finished feel to it.

 Instead, they spent about two years on developing out the rest of the characters, gameplay balance, and graphics.
 Characters were generally added to the game for one of three reasons: to introduce a new gameplay mechanic or balance gameplay, to incorporate a new character design created by their artistic team, or to help support Overwatchs narrative.
 Some characters were adaptions from the Titan classes: Reinhardt had started as the "Juggernaut" character from Titan, for example.
 In addition to character balance, the development team needed to find ways to balance the characters with the various maps, wanting to provide areas across the maps for each character to have an area where they could be effective.
 The number of characters in the game was not fixed; though released with 21 different heroes, Kaplan stated the team played around with various goals, potentially as high as 40 unique heroes and across six different classes.
 Kaplan knew they had to have more than nine heroes as to separate themselves from Team Fortress 2, which featured nine distinct classes.
 Kaplan credits Geoff Goodman, a veteran designer in Blizzard, for figuring out the right number of heroes, classes, and balance between the characters.
 Keller noted that as the cast approached 15 characters, the team started to worry that there were too many for players to learn and may dilute the experience, but they strived to assure both uniqueness and balance across the slate of Heroes.
 The team felt the game was ready for release in November 2015 after adding the last two characters, Mei and D.Va, to the roster.